 Such notice shall be delivered to the Company on or before December 31 of the year preceding the first year to which such election relates, except that (i) notice of an election to defer and have such compensation credited to a Participant's Account in cash with respect to the year 1983 may be delivered at any time prior to February 13, 1983, (ii) notice of an election to defer and have such compensation credited to a Participant's Account in Stock Units with respect to the year 1991 may be delivered at any time prior to August 11, 1991, and (iii) notice of an election to defer and have such compensation credited to a Participant's Account in cash and/or Stock Units from any newly-elected director may be delivered at any time within thirty (30) days following the date of such director's election to the Board.
 The elections set forth in such notice shall be given continuing effect for subsequent years until a new notice terminating such previous elections or specifying different elections shall be delivered to the Company.
-Any such new notice shall apply only to compensation earned in years subsequent to the year in which such new notice is delivered and shall become irrevocable as of December 31 of the year in which such new notice is delivered.
+Any such new notice shall apply only to compensation earned in years subsequent to the year in which such new notice is delivered.